 A well-informed source told the media that there are many academic endowments that have already devoted part of their capital to digital currencies.

 Yale and Brown universities have not responded to media requests for comment, and Harvard and the University of Michigan have declined to comment.
-The Kevin Bass exchange has not yet commented.
+The Coin Bass exchange has not yet commented.

-In his annual report for 2020, Kevin Base made a small reference to university endowments, but did not name any universities.
+In his annual report for 2020, Coin Base made a small reference to university endowments, but did not name any universities.

 According to an informed source, some of these universities have been based in Quinn Base for 18 months.
 He also stated: